A clinical trial compares the effects of one treatment with another. It may involve patients, healthy people, or both.

 - References and bibliography available on request.

-- If you want to reproduce this content, please see our Reproducing Our Content page (this link will open in a new external tab).
+- If you want to reproduce this content, please see our Reproducing Our Content page.